The Department of Health Promotion and Administration offers two educational opportunities within its program of Health Services Administration (HSA).

 B.S. in Health Services Administration

-Option in Health Care Administration and Informatics
+Option in Health Informatics and Information Management (HIIM)

-Option in Ancillary Health Management
+Option in Health Care Management (HCM)

 More information is available in our Program Overview.

 The graduates of the HSA program are well prepared for the Registered Health Information Administrator (RHIA) certification exam.
 Our 2019-2020 pass rate is 77%.
 As a comparison, the national average is normally around 69%.

 Our Graduation Rate (150%) is 57.14% (cohort 2013-2014

 - This percentage is the number of students who completed their program within a period of equal to one and a half times (150%) the normal time it would take to complete their degree.

 Employment Rates (2019-2020) Graduating Cohort (33% response rate):

 - (83% were employed in a healthcare field)